sydasif/ansible-lab/README.md

 • First, we specify all, so the command will be run across all the inventory we list.

-• We then make a list of inventory with the -i option, but we only have our localhost listed, so this will be the only host the ansible command is run over.

 • The -m option is then provided to allow us to specify a module we can use.

 • Finally, we specify the -a option allows us to provide arguments to the shell module, we are simply running an echo command to print the output “Ansible is fun”

+If I, remove the ***-m command*** from the above ad-hoc command it will also work, because ansible uses the ***command*** module by default.